sudeephazra/python-rain-predictor/README.md

 # python-rain-predictor
-Predicting rainfall using multi-stage logistics regression from weather data
+Predicting rainfall using multi-stage logistics regression and naive bayes Gaussian methods from weather data